Digital Marketing

 Where Social Media Adds Value

 Brand awareness and credibility.
-A firm with an active, professional LinkedIn presence or a well-maintained Facebook page appears more established and trustworthy than one with no social footprint.
-When a potential client is evaluating firms, they often check social media as part of their research.
+A firm with an active LinkedIn or Facebook page looks more established than one with nothing.
+Prospective clients check social media when evaluating you.

 Community engagement.
-Houston-area firms that participate in local conversations, share community involvement, and engage with local organizations build recognition that doesn’t show up in click metrics but influences referrals and word-of-mouth.
+Houston firms that show up in local conversations, share what they do in the community, and engage with local organizations build word-of-mouth that metrics don’t capture.

 Where Social Media Falls Short